atakankartli/Industrial-Robotic-Arm-Control-with-Glove-based-Interface/README.md

 # Industrial Robotic Arm Control with Glove-based Interface

 Welcome to the GitHub repository for the Industrial Robotic Arm Control project!
 This capstone project focuses on real-time control of an industrial robotic arm using a glove-based interface that captures hand movements.
-Additionally, it involves the development of a soft robotic gripper for object manipulation.
+Additionally, it involves the development of a soft tipped gripper for object manipulation.
 The project aims to enable intuitive control and manipulation of the robot arm by mapping the user's hand gestures to corresponding robotic actions, while also incorporating a soft gripper for object manipulation.
 By utilizing a glove that records hand movements and leveraging animatronic principles.

 ## Project Overview